-- Ledgers using wall angle, shadow molding, or a wood ledger are the most cost effective perimeter detail because a ledger covers over field cut edges, making the installation cost effective and detailing attractive.
-This is an especially useful detail when specifying a veneered product, which otherwise might require costly endbanding.
+Ledgers use wall angle, shadow molding, or wood trims to cover field-cut edges, making the installation cost effective and detailing attractive.
+This is an especially useful detail when specifying a veneered product, which otherwise might require costly end-banding of each member to cover the exposed substrate.
+Because of the ledger material, there is a slight cost impact.